 This section looks at biodiversity and includes flora and fauna.
-The Department of the Environment, Heritage and Local Government(DoEHLG) circular SEA 1/8 and NPWS 1/8 requires that under the Habitats Directive an Appropriate Assessment of the ecological implications of a plan is conducted.
-An appropriate assessment of the Wexford County Development Plan 2013-2019 was conducted by RPS Consultants and is given in Volume 9 of the County Wexford Development Plan 2013-2019.
+The Department of the Environment, Heritage and Local Government (DEHLG) circular SEA 1/8 and NPWS 1/8 requires that under the Habitats Directive an Appropriate Assessment of the ecological implications of a plan is conducted.
+An Appropriate Assessment Screening Report of the Wexford County Development Plan 2013-2019 was conducted by RPS Consultants and is contained in Volume 9 of the County Wexford Development Plan 2013-2019.